 The following tips can help keep symptoms at bay:

-- Give up late-night snacks — including beverages that may cause heartburn (carbonated and caffeinated drinks).
+- Avoid late-night snacks or beverages that may cause heartburn at bedtime.
+This includes carbonated and caffeinated drinks.

-- Maintain an upright posture during and after eating and drinking.
-Don’t eat for at least three hours before bedtime.
+- Maintain an upright position during and after eating or drinking.
+You may need to avoid eating for at least 3 hours before bedtime.

-- Moderate alcohol consumption.
-Drinking too much alcohol can cause reflux symptoms in some people.
+- Moderate your alcohol consumption if you drink, as drinking alcohol can cause reflux symptoms in some people.

-- Reduce or eliminate spicy foods and fried foods
+- Reduce or eliminate spicy and fried foods.

-By practicing healthy drinking habits as a part of your overall plan for managing GERD, you can reduce your reflux symptoms and improve your quality of life.
+It might take some trial and error to find what works for you, but by practicing healthy drinking habits and taking note of how your system responds to specific foods and drinks, you can reduce your reflux symptoms and improve your quality of life.